Psyduck: Promotion and reception

-The relationship between Pokémon Concierge's protagonist, Haru, and Psyduck was the subject of significant commentary.
+The relationship between Pokémon Concierges protagonist, Haru, and Psyduck was the subject of significant commentary.

 Psyduck has appeared in multiple pieces of merchandise, including plush toys, battery-powered toys, pins, and cards in the Pokémon Trading Card Game.
 Zavvi has launched licensed T-shirts featuring Psyduck and other popular generation I species.
 Psyduck-inspired cast necklaces have also been available in Japan.
 The first Pokémon Jet, a Boeing 747-400D for All Nippon Airways, has Psyduck and nine other Pokémon on its livery.
 A life-sized Psyduck plush was released by The Pokemon Company in 2020, later being rereleased in 2023.

 Described as "silly" by GameSpy and The New York Times, Psyduck has been well received by the media, identified as one of the most popular characters in the original games by GamesRadar+ and Kotaku.
 Psyduck is Pokémon developer Junichi Masuda's favorite Pokémon.
 GameDaily staff felt it was among the more unique Pokémon designs, while IGN felt it was a cult favorite among fans due to its "bizarre, bewildered appearance."
 Alex Walker of Kotaku highlighted it as a relatable character, also citing its role as comic relief in the Pokémon anime.
 It was also cited as a favorite character by IGN staff.
 The Coventry Evening Telegraph also praised its design, stating the character was "more interesting" in comparison to more commonly seen Pokémon such as Squirtle, though James Stephanie Sterling of Destructoid was more critical, calling it "annoying" and "irritating."
 Psyduck has also been criticized for alleged associations to the occult.
-Author Cindy Jacobs criticized Psyduck's alleged occult powers, while Pastor Phil Arms discussed how its psychic powers reflected "New Age" ideas of altered states of consciousness.
+Author Cindy Jacobs criticized Psyduck's alleged occult powers, while Pastor Phil Arms discussed how its psychic powers allegedly reflected "New Age" ideas of altered states of consciousness.

 Psyduck's appearance in Pokémon Concierge has been received positively.
 James Whitbrook, writing for Gizmodo, found Psyduck and its relationship with the show's protagonist, Haru, a relatable centerpiece of the show.
 He highlighted their relationship as a relatable and welcoming message.
 Jade King, writing for TheGamer, found Psyduck's role and emotions in the show akin to feelings of social anxiety, and praised the messages delivered by Psyduck overcoming its own anxieties to befriend Haru.
 Ana Diaz, writing for Polygon, also praised Psyduck's role in the show, stating that "Every scene with Psyduck is like viewing a brief, but fleeting moment of pure, unadulterated thoughtless bliss."
 She also highlighted how the show helped portray Psyduck in a more positive light, primarily in comparison in its role in the Pokémon anime series.
 Emma Stefansky, writing for The Atlantic, cited similar sentiments, stating that the series "wisely recognizes the dramatic potential of Psyduck."
 She highlighted the usage of Psyduck, primarily used as comic relief, as a relatable figure in the series.
 Actress Rena Nōnen, who played Haru in the series, cited that it had become her favorite Pokemon as a result of the series.